Tarunsaini123/Gym_Website/README.md

 # Netflix_Clone
-I developed this website using HTML and CSS.
-To see the website visit https://imtarunsaini.me/
+This is a clone of the popular video streaming site Netflix.
+Built using HTML and CSS.